django-cms/django-cms/docs/getting_started/configuration.rst

 public
 ------
-Is this language accessible in the frontend?
-For example, if you decide you want to add a new language to your page but don't want to show it to the world yet.
+Determines whether this language accessible in the frontend.
+You may want for example to keep a langage private until your content has been fully translated.

 Type: Boolean
 Default: ``True``